breadboard-ai/breadboard/packages/website/src/docs/guides/bwb/index.md

 For a more elaborate walkthrough on how to build a board from scratch, check out these guides:

+- [What's new in Specialist](/breadboard/updates/2024-10-21/) -- a guide to parameters and routes in Specialist.
 - [Building a Librarian](https://breadboard-ai.github.io/breadboard/docs/guides/librarian/)
 - [Building a Novel Generator](https://breadboard-ai.github.io/breadboard/docs/guides/novel-generator/)
 - [Building a Social Media Post Creator](https://breadboard-ai.github.io/breadboard/docs/guides/social-post/)